Alexis Coquillard: Career

 After the war, Coquillard moved to the St. Joseph River valley in 1823.
 Coquillard was involved in the treaties with the Tippecanoe and Chicago after the 1814 peace.

 Coquillard was a friend to Father Edward Sorin, and was instrumental in the founding of the University of Notre Dame in 1842.
 His nephew, Alexis T. Coquillard, was one of the first students of the university.

-Coquillard had been a fur trader, an industry heavily dependent on Native labor.
+Coquillard had been a fur trader, an industry heavily dependent on Native American labor.
 In the period after Indian removal, he became a removal contractor, known as a “conductor,” capturing individuals who had evaded removal.
 In 1839, Coquillard built the first mill in South Bend with John A. Hendricks and John Rush.
 He also built a second flour mill called the Merchant's Mill.
 He established the Kankakee Race.

-In 1840, Coquillard was appointed to assist with the Indian removal of the Potawatomi.
+In 1840, Coquillard was appointed to assist with the removal of the Potawatomi.
 Coquillard and Lathrop M. Taylor gifted land for the South Bend City Cemetery.